jdeschamps/EMU/README.md

 # How does it work?

 EMU defines two classes that are the building blocks of your UI: [ConfigurablePanels](https://github.com/jdeschamps/EMU/wiki/ConfigurablePanel) and [ConfigurableMainFrames](https://github.com/jdeschamps/EMU/wiki/ConfigurableMainFrame).
-These classes are extensions of the well-known JPanel and JFrame for the Java Swing library.
+These classes are extensions of the well-known JPanel and JFrame of the Java Swing library.
 As in Swing, the ConfigurablePanels contain JComponents (e.g. buttons) and are assembled into a (unique) ConfigurableMainFrame.

 What is special about the ConfigurablePanels is that they also declare [UIProperties](https://github.com/jdeschamps/EMU/wiki/UIProperty) and [UIParameters](https://github.com/jdeschamps/EMU/wiki/UIParameter).
 UIProperties represent the actions of your UI and are intended to be linked to device properties from Micro-Manager.
 Interacting with buttons within your UI then triggers a call to the UIProperty and subsequently change the value of the device property.